sailorman-msx/games/src/debugger-patch/README.md

 [English]

-# This patch is to enable the openMSX-debugger to import the map file output by z80asm.
+# This patch is to enable the openMSX-debugger_0.10 to import the map file output by z80asm.
 It is mainly based on macOS, but Windows is not much different.

 ## How-to Apply Patch